James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 }
 ```

 Now we have all of the parts to get our trajectory to work in 2 dimensions.
-So putting them all together in a way that our `LineRenderer` can use
+The LineRenerer draws linear lines between a set of points.
+We want to calculate `x` and `y` at points along the trajectory curve, we should calculate atleast 10 points so that our line looks like a curve.

 ```csharp
 void RenderArc(float speed, float angle, int numberOfLines)